Skip to main content

 Consul OAuth Linking Flow

 • Embedded digital wallets.
-Give your users a digital wallet using Consul.
 Surface a user’s Consul balance and transaction history directly in your UI.

-• Checkout and payment acceptance flows.
+• Checkout and payment acceptance.
 Send and reconcile funds from your users’ Consul balances natively in your app.

 • Fiat deposits from your platform.
 Trigger deposits into a user’s Consul balance from your platform without them leaving your app.